 1. Module code: B19TVB07E

 2. Title: CASE STUDIES IN TOURISM MARKETING

 3. Credit points: 7

 4. Start term: Spring

 5. Module leader: Zoltán Raffay, Dr.

 6. Accredited by:

 7. Module restrictions:

 Pre-requisite

 Programme restrictions BSc in Tourism and Catering

 Level restrictions

 Other restrictions or

 requirements

-8. Aims:

-rism marketing is working in the practice.
-Students will be tourism businesses.
-Basic marketing skills are needed, ts and tools of marketing.
+To let students know how tourism marketing is working in the practice.
+Students will be introduced to case studies of tourism businesses.
+Basic marketing skills are needed, the knowledge of the concepts and tools of marketing.

-troduce students with appropriate case studies in tourism the practical role of tourism marketing in the processes of
+The aim of the course is to introduce students with appropriate case studies in tourism in order to better understand the practical role of tourism marketing in the processes of tourism.

-9. Learning outcomes:

-studies students will find experiences and draw

-will be able to make recommendations for the creation of

-a suitable marketing strategy.
+Through the presented case studies students will find experiences and draw conclusions from them.
+They will be able to make recommendations for the creation of a suitable marketing strategy.

-nking, problem solving.
-Students are able to clearly

-communicate their conclusions and the knowledge and reasoning behind them, both to professional and non-professional audience.
+Creative and independent thinking, problem solving.
+Students are able to clearly communicate their conclusions and the knowledge and reasoning behind them, both to professional and non-professional audience.

-10. Syllabus:

-10. 1.
-The role of marketing in tourism
+- 1. The role of marketing in tourism

-2. The environment of to
+- 2. The environment of tourism marketing

-3. Consumer behaviour ·
+- 3. Consumer behaviour in tourism

-4. Market segmentation in tourism
+- 4. Market segmentation in tourism

-Market segmentation in tourism Market research and forecasts
+- 5. Market research and forecasts

-Planning in tourism marketing Development of tourism products
+- 6. Planning in tourism marketing

+- 7. Development of tourism products

-8. Distribution channels in tourism
+- 8. Distribution channels in tourism

-9. Pricing in tourism stion mix
+- 9. Pricing in tourism

-10. Marketing communica
+- 10. Marketing communication mix

-11. Advertisements and p
+- 11. Advertisements and public relations

-12. Partnerships in tourisi
+12. Partnerships in tourism

 13. Destination marketing

-11. Learning and teaching stra teqv:

-dual and groups work is done, realised in minor tasks and

-pics of the lectures.
-Demonstration and analysis of case

-idies of a chosen tourism enterprise.
+11. Learning and teaching strategy: In the seminar classes individual and groups work is done, realised in minor tasks and case studies related to the topics of the lectures.
+Demonstration and analysis of case studies; making own case studies of a chosen tourism enterprise.
+Assessment scheme:

-12. Assessment scheme:

-There will be one written test, with one possibility for correction.
+with one possibility for correction.
 Evaluation categories:

-excellent: above 85%, good: 75.1-85.0%, average: 65.1-75.0%, fair: 50.1-65.0%
+5.1-85.0%, average: 65.1-75.0%, fair: 50.1-65.0%

-Formative assessment sch eme
+Formative assessment schen ne

-Summative Assessment Scheme
+Summative Assessment School eme

-Summative assessment sc heme
+Summative assessment scheme

-Indicate tasks and weightings and which tasks assess which learning outcomes
+Indicate tasks and weightings a and which tasks assess which learning outcomes

 Seen examination %

 Unseen examination %

 Coursework (no examination) %

-13. Timetabled examination
+13. Timetabled examination required

-required

 14. Length of exam

 15. Learning materials

-Essential Morrison, Alastair M. (2013): Marketing and Managing Tourism Destinations.
-Routledge, ISBN: 978-0-
+Essential Recommended Morrison, Alastair M. (2013): Marketing and Managing Tourism Destinations.
+Routledge, ISBN: 978-0-415-67250-4

-Recommended 415-67250-4 Ray, N, Kumar, D. D., Kumar, R. (2017) Tourism Marketing: A Strategic Approach.
+Ray, N, Kumar, D. D., Kumar, R. (2017) Tourism Marketing: A Strategic Approach.
 Apple Academic Press, ISBN 9781771884709 - CAT# N11774 Rickerby, S. (2008): Travel and Tourism Case Studies.
 Travel and Tourism Publishing Limited, ISBN 10: 0955019060